-The Grid Reliability Fund, announced on 30 October 2019, will support Australian Government investment in new energy generation, storage and transmission infrastructure, including eligible projects shortlisted under the Underwriting New Generation Investments (UNGI) program.
+The Grid Reliability Fund, announced on 30 October 2019, supports Australian Government investment in new energy generation, storage and transmission infrastructure, including eligible projects shortlisted under the Underwriting New Generation Investments (UNGI) program.

 The $1 billion fund will be administered by the Clean Energy Finance Corporation (CEFC).
 The fund is the first new capital provided to the CEFC since it began.
 The government will update the CEFC enabling legislation to ensure the Grid Reliability Fund can support suitable projects.

-The fund will prioritise investments in jurisdictions where state and territory governments are working with the Australian Government towards an agreed reliability goal and to ensure sufficient reliable generation capacity is available to meet periods of high demand in the National Electricity Market.
+The fund will prioritise investments in jurisdictions where state and territory governments are working with the Australian Government towards an agreed reliability goal and to ensure sufficient reliable generation capacity is available to meet periods of high demand.

 Eligible investments will include: